Project management — benefits, methods, and more

 Scope management

-Scope managementbreaks the project down into milestones, tasks, and subtasks to create an actionable plan the team can use to complete the project on time and within budget.
-A work breakdown structure (WBS) and Gantt charts are helpful for scope management.
+Scope management involves breaking down the project into manageable chunks, including milestones, tasks, and subtasks.
+This creates a clear, actionable plan that the team can follow to complete the project within the stipulated time and budget.
+Tools like Work Breakdown Structure (WBS) and Gantt charts are instrumental in scope management.

 Time management